dblock/code.dblock.org/_posts/2020/2020-11-11-dup-dont-modify-input-hash-parameters-in-ruby.markdown

 ---
 We often write Ruby functions that take an `options` Hash, remove some of its values, then pass the hash further down.
 Unfortunately we also often [introduce a very difficult to catch bug](https://github.com/dblock/iex-ruby-client/pull/94#discussion_r520637150).
 Here's why you always want to `dup` input options in Ruby that come in as a Hash.

 Consider the following example from [iex-ruby-client](https://github.com/dblock/iex-ruby-client).
-We pluck `symbol` out of `options` to use in an HTTP request path, then pass the rest of the options as query string parameters.
-We want to `.delete` the `symbol` key to avoid passing its value further down because the API does not expect it, and could have all kinds of unfortunate side-effects.
+We pluck `range` out of `options` to use in an HTTP request path, then pass the rest of the options as query string parameters.
+We want to `.delete` the `range` key to avoid passing its value further down because the API does not expect it, and could have all kinds of unfortunate side-effects.
 We also don't know all the possible arguments to the API, especially not the future ones, as we want to be forward-compatible.

 {% highlight ruby %}
 def historical_prices(symbol, options = {})